 If you have already registered and set up your account, you can log on to the Bots Admin Console directly from the Kore.ai Bot Store.
 After you sign on to the Bot Store using your Kore.ai account, you can click Bots Admin Console on your user menu as shown in the following illustration.

 Kore.ai applies an added level of security and as such the Bot admin session times out after 15 mins of idle time.
-In such scenarips, you will be will be taken to your account bot admin console and asked to sign-in again.
+In such scenarios, you will be taken to your account bot admin console and asked to sign-in again.

-As a Bots Admin, you can enroll users, selectively add users as managed users, manage admin and custom roles, define security settings, and manage bots in your company.
+As a Bots Admin, you can enroll users, manage admin and custom roles, define security settings, and manage bots in your company.
 The following illustration is an example of the Bots Admin Console with the Dashboard page displayed.
 Refer here for more on Dashboard.

 What Should I Do First?

-When you first start using the Kore.ai Bots plaform, using the Bots Admin Console, you should start inviting and adding users to join Kore.ai Bots platform for your company.
+When you first start using the Kore.ai Bots platform, using the Bots Admin Console, you should start inviting and adding users to join the Kore.ai Bots account for your company.

 - Invite Bob to join Kore.ai by sending him an invite to join Kore.ai.

 - Bob enrolls in Kore.ai using the link you sent in the invite.
 Using this link, Bob signs up and provides a password and other user info for his account.

 - Once the sign-up process is complete, you can assign him to one or more bots.

 How Do I Do It?

 The following sections describe how to achieve the above-mentioned steps from the Bots Admin Console.